 Two variables are used to restrict the trees in the forest.
-The first variable is life time, which determines the maximum age of each tree while the second variable is area limit, which is equal to the maximum number of trees that can exist in the forest.
-After local dispersal, the trees that have reached their life time are eliminated from the forest and added to the set of candidates, which encompasses the trees eliminated from the forest.
-Afterwards, if the number of trees left in the forest is more than the area limit variable, the trees in the forest are sorted based on the value of their fit function and some trees are selected from the best trees to the number of area limit for survival of the forest and the rest of the trees are added to the candidate set.
+The first variable is life time, which determines the maximum age of eact tree while the second variable is area limit, which is equal to the maximum number of trees that can exist in the for the trees that have reached their life time are eliminated from the forest and added to the set of candidates, which encompass the trees eliminated from the forest.
+Afterwards, if the number of trees left in the forest is more than the area limit variable, the trees in the forest are sorted based on the value of their fit function and some trees are selected to the trees to the number of area limit for survival of the forest and the rest of the trees are added to the candidate set.